Home Education FG Reverses 18-Year University Entry Policy but Quietly Reinforces It by Setting JSS Entry Age at 12

 Earlier, former Education Minister Prof. Tahir Mamman had proposed 18 as the minimum age for entry into tertiary education.
 This move was later reversed by the current Minister, Dr. Tunji Alausa, after 16 years.
 However, with the new timeline laid out for early childhood and basic education, the system appears to be realigning with the original 18-year benchmark.

-Non-State Schools, also known as private or independent schools, are educational institutions not run by government authorities.
+Non-state schools, also known as private or independent schools, are educational institutions not operated by government authorities.
 These schools are primarily funded through tuition fees, private donations, religious bodies, and community support.

 According to the newly released Nigeria Education Digest 2022, these schools have shown considerable growth over the past five years.

-Between 2017 and 2022, non-state primary schools experienced a 31.56% growth rate, compared to a 3.3% growth rate in state primary schools.
-At the junior secondary level, non-state schools expanded by 35.06%, while their public counterparts grew by just 6.8% during the same period.
+Between 2017 and 2022, non-state primary schools experienced a 31.56per cent growth rate, compared to a 3.3 per cent growth rate in state primary schools.
+At the junior secondary level, non-state schools expanded by 35.06 per cent, while their public counterparts grew by just 6.8 per cent during the same period.
 The report also highlighted that non-state schools outnumber state schools in at least 26 states at the junior secondary level.

 Despite the sector’s rapid expansion, the Ministry acknowledged inconsistencies in the quality of education offered across the non-state school spectrum, noting the urgent need for standardisation, regulation, and stricter adherence to national education policy guidelines.